Sport Aviation Specialties

 It also says N-numbers must be legible, must contrast with the background, and must have no ornamentation.
 Obviously, many N-numbers seen on aircraft in use do not meet these requirements, but you will need to do so to get your aircraft certificated.

 There are specifications on the letter height, letter width, stroke width, spacing of the letters, and the placement of the N-number on the aircraft.
 All E-LSAs and any E-ABs that do not exceed 180 knots cruising speed are allowed to use 3" numbers; otherwise, 12" numbers are required.
 Also, 12" numbers are required on any aircraft penetrating an Air Defense Identification Zone (ADIZ) or Distant Early Warning Identification Zone (DEWIZ).
-Note that the rules for placement of N-numbers are different for rotorcraft, weight-shift aircraft, and powered parachutes.

 Note also that the rules are a little different for powered parachutes and weight-shift aircraft.
 There, N-numbers must be 3" high displayed horizontally on diametrically-opposed locations on each side of the fuselage or component of the fuselage.
-Some PPCs and weight-shift aircraft do not have a location large enough to accommodate 3" N-numbers; in those cases, it is allowable to mount a plate on the structure using MS21919 cushion clamps or other means, onto which to apply the 3" numbers.
+Some PPCs and weight-shift aircraft do not have a location large enough to accommodate 3" N-numbers; in those cases, it is allowable to mount a plate on the structure using clamps or other means, onto which to apply the 3" numbers.
 Numbers smaller than 3" or numbers on easily removable items such as saddlebags are not allowed.

 If you are in doubt about N-numbers, contact us.